robcarver17/pysystemtrade/docs/IB.md

 ### IB-insync library

-I use IB-insync as my API to the python Gateway.
+I use IB-insync as my API to the Python Gateway.
 You will need the [ib_insync](https://github.com/erdewit/ib_insync) library.
-This does not require you to download the IB python code.
+This does not require you to download the IB Python code.

 It is worth running the examples in the [IB-insync cookbook](https://ib-insync.readthedocs.io/api.html) to make sure your IB connection is working, that you have the right gateway settings, and so on.
 Pysystemtrade obviously won't work if IB insync can't work!!